Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 ### Evolutionary Perspective

-Alternative splicing allows for the possibility of producing a new protein with a new function while still maintaining the original protein function.
+Alternative splicing allows for the possibility of producing a novel protein with a new function while still maintaining the original protein function.
 The production of novel proteins can lead to "phenotypic innovation" [9].

 > The speciation of human body lice from human head lice is believed to have been caused by alternative splicing [9]